 The Old Girls’ Science Bursary is open to students joining Walthamstow Hall in the Sixth Form who wish to study Science and/or Maths.
 The Award is means tested and worth up to 25% off of the value of the fees.
 This bursary is funded by contributions from former Walthamstow Hall students.

-Successful candidates are required to demonstrate a strong aptitude for Science and/or Maths by performing well in Walthamstow Hall scholarship papers in Science and Maths.
+Successful candidates are required to demonstrate a strong aptitude for Science and/or Maths based on an interview.
+Offers are conditional on specified GCSE grades.

 One Old Girls’ Science Bursary is available each year.

 Walthamstow Hall Senior School offers financial Awards to students who show exceptional promise academically or in sport, drama, music or art, or a combination of these.
 This is determined through Walthamstow Hall assessments.
 There are two types of Award; ‘Exhibitions’ are Awards worth a value of up to 10% of tuition fees and ‘Scholarships’ are Awards worth between 11 and 20%, per discipline, of tuition fees.
 Students wishing to apply for Awards are assessed by interview and, where appropriate, audition/practical assessment.
 Awards worth 5 – 20% of the value of annual fees are usually the norm.
 Recipients of Awards are referred to as ‘scholars’.
 Sixth Form scholarships are available for Academic, Creative Arts, Drama, Music and Sport, and parents are able to apply for awards in up to a maximum of two disciplines.